README.1ST

 Commands

-Any commands that should be run in your terminal or command line prompt will appear in a formatted table.
+Any commands that should be run in your terminal or command line prompt will appear in a formatted table with a white header on a dark grey background.
 Note the '' character which means a line continuation and should not be included in the command.
-(As per above with the copy and paste-ability of the lines).
+(Reasoning is as per above with the copy and paste-ability of the lines).

 Command(s)